 It is enticing to drive for a rideshare company these days.
 This line of work is becoming more and more rampant on the road.
 People who need to go somewhere can just make a few taps on their smartphones to call for a lift.
 You might have tried this in the past too!
-It is truly more convenient compared to the fierce competition in hailing taxis.
+It is truly more convenient vs the fierce competition in hailing taxis.
 Here is some information too about rideshare insurance.

 If you decide to do ridesharing, then you might worry about your insurance policy.
 Will it cover you while you are working for a rideshare company?
 If not, then will there be additional costs?
 There are a lot of things that you have to know before you do this kind of work.
 These things will range from the terms of your policy to the types of coverage that you might have to purchase.

 As you read further below, we will guide you on the necessary information you should be aware of.
-If there are any questions left unanswered, then rest assured that you can inquire for more.
+If there are any questions that you want to ask, then you can inquire more.
 Our goal is to keep you informed and ready when you do ridesharing.
 Hope you do well in your job!

 Does my personal auto policy cover rideshare?

 When you are buying your personal policy, you might ask if it extends when you do ridesharing.
 To tell you the truth, the answer is no. There are periods where your personal auto insurance ceases your coverage.
 Don’t worry!
 The rideshare company’s policy covers you during these periods.

 - Period 1.
 You are active in your rideshare app, but you don’t have a client yet.

 - Period 2.
 You already have a matched rider, but they’re not in your vehicle.